Quantum-Accelerators/quacc/docs/about/faq.md

 - Atomate2 is developed and supported by the [Materials Project](http://materialsproject.org/) team at Lawrence Berkeley National Laboratory.
 Quacc is developed and maintained by the [Rosen Research Group](https://cbe.princeton.edu/people/andrew-rosen) at Princeton University.

 Despite these differences, quacc and Atomate2 are largely interoperable!
-Feel free to stitch together workflows from both codes as you see fit using Jobflow!
+Feel free to [stitch together workflows](../user/atomate2.md) from both codes as you see fit using Jobflow!

-**Q: I see `#!Python @ct.electron` across the code.
-What if I don't want to use Covalent?**

-A: The beauty is that you don't have to use Covalent if you don't want to!
-By default, the `#!Python @ct.electron` wrapper is entirely ignored if you use quacc without a workflow manager or if you use another workflow manager, such as Jobflow.
-For this reason, you can use most of the functions within quacc regardless of your choice of workflow manager.

 **Q: I want to contribute a new recipe to quacc, but it will require additional dependencies.
 Is that a problem?**